EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

-# Run JupyterLab
+# Run JupyterLab Container

-Run JupyterLab is a Container Execution Service app that allows you to run a JupyterLab container on a back-end within your safe haven.
+Run JupyterLab Container is a Container Execution Service app that allows you to run a JupyterLab container on a back-end within your safe haven.

 The container is run using Podman.

 ---

-## Run JupyterLab container
+## Run app

 Complete the following information the app form: